-Fortunately, there are much safer, more consistent options available.
-Read our comprehensive guide on heating pads for snakes to find out the best way to heat a snake’s habitat.
-We will now provide an in-depth assessment of the suitability of heat rocks for pet snakes.
+Fortunately, there are much safer, more consistent vivarium heating options available, which you can find out about in our guide to heating pads for snakes.
+This is the best way to heat a snake’s habitat.
+Here, we’ll look more closely at the suitability of heat rocks for pet snakes.

 What is the Purpose of a Heat Rock?